AkashahS/AkashahS.github.io/aboutme.md

 subtitle: Machine Learning Engineer and Researcher
 ---

-My name is Akashah Shabir.
-I have the following qualities:

 - A strong propensity for programming
 - Well versed in Mathematics, Statistics, and Probability
 - Analytical and problem solver